jfpatrick/pyqt-tutorial/docs/source/fast/4-project-structure.rst

 <project_name>/pyqt5ac.yml
 ==========================
-.. note:: If you're a beginner, feel free to ignore the content of this file.

-This file is the configuration file for ``pyqt5ac`` (see above).
-It tells where are your XML files, where to put the generated Python files, and a few options to pass to ``pyuic5`` and ``pyrcc5`` at compile time.
+This is the configuration file for ``pyqt5ac`` (see above).
+It tells to the tool where are your XML files, where to put the generated Python files, and a few options to pass to ``pyuic5`` and ``pyrcc5`` at compile time.
-It doesn't need to be edited, unless you change the path of your XML or generated files (not recommended).
+It doesn't need to be edited, unless you have to change the path of your XML or generated files.

 .. index:: main.py